notofonts/noto-docs/src/miniarticles/NotoSerifBalinese.md

 # Noto Serif Balinese

-Noto Serif Balinese is a serif design for texts in the Balinese script.
+Noto Serif Balinese is a modulated (“serif”) design for texts in the Balinese script.

 Noto Serif Balinese contains 217 glyphs, 6 OpenType features, and supports 129 characters from the Unicode block Balinese.